proxmox/proxmox-backup/docs/backup-client.rst

 ..
 Note:: Passwords must be valid UTF-8 and may not contain newlines.
-For your convienience, Proxmox Backup Server only uses the first line as password, so you can add arbitrary comments after the first newline.
+For your convenience, Proxmox Backup Server only uses the first line as password, so you can add arbitrary comments after the first newline.